 What Makes Amica’s Roadside Assistance Unique?

-Amica’s roadside assistance works similar to the roadside assistance from other providers.
+Amica’s roadside assistance works similarly to the roadside assistance from other providers.
 You buy Amica’s Towing & Labor coverage, then get complimentary coverage against certain roadside emergencies.

 Here are some of the features that make Amica’s roadside assistance unique: